yosrsamali/AESS_TSYP_Challenge/Communications/README.md

 the **Mobile App**.
 The system leverages multiple protocols to ensure efficient communication across the entire system:

+-- **Server** : you can download the server from this link : https://drive.google.com/drive/folders/1tb8CuQRKtsz2tDe3RHKZTSz6qNed0MaI?usp=sharing

 - **NPK Sensors** send data to the **Server** via **MQTT**.

 - The **Server** communicates with the **Satellite** using **CCSDS** to